-Exposure to neighborhood violence plagues children across both developed and developing world.1 Some children are particularly more vulnerable because of lower social status, once exposure to violence tend to be higher in poor ghettos (UNICEF (2006).
-There are reasons to believe that neighborhood violence has pervasive impacts on children.
-Above all, it can result in direct physical and emotional health insults.
-Yet, it can be even more detrimental whether it has also an adverse role in children's ability to learn, accumulate human capital and grow into more educated adults.
-In fact, research in psychiatry and psychology has suggested that exposure to violence has adverse impacts on child emotional and cognitive development (Fowler et al. (2009)).
-The existing research on the causal impacts of violence on children's outcomes, however, has remained remarkably sparse and mixed.
-It leaves us wondering whether violence has indeed causal impacts on children, or whether it simply reflects other hard to measure circumstances (Osofsky (1995), Aizer (2007)).
-In particular, two main empirical challenges have limited our understanding of the subject.
-First, neighborhood violence is hardly disentangled from other types of socioeconomic disadvantages that also lead to poor educational outcomes (Case & Katz (1991), Aizer (2007), Mayer & Jencks (1989)).
+Violence plagues children across both developed and developing countries, particularly those living in poor urban areas (UNICEF (2006)).
+There are many reasons to believe that violence has an adverse role in children's educational outcomes, and consequently on their way out of poverty.
+However, empirical evidence on violence consequences has remained remarkably sparse and mixed.
+Two main empirical challenges have limited our understanding of the subject.
+First, neighborhood violence is hardly disentangled from other types of socioeconomic disadvantages that also lead to poor education outcomes (Case & Katz (1991), Aizer (2007), Mayer & Jencks (1989)).
 Second, it is difficult to characterize and measure local violence.
-Data is usually aggregated at city level, which masks deep variations within cities (Glaeser et al. (1996)) and might lead to measurement error whenever violence consequences are localized.
+Whenever available, data are usually aggregated at the city level, masking deep variations within cities (Glaeser et al. (1996)), and possibly leading to measurement error of localized violence.

 In this paper, we assess whether and how children's educational outcomes are affected by armed conflicts among drug gangs in Rio de Janeiro.
-Throughout recent decades, several slums scattered across the city have been dominated by heavily-armed drug gangs, which have used the territory to sell drugs and hide from police (Misse (1999), Silva et al. (2008)).
-Local violence skyrockets when gangs fight each other.
-Slums are the conflicts epicenter, where risks of life can reach high records.2 Our objective in this paper is to understand whether and how these conflicts affect young children attending the municipal schools located in the proximities of conflict areas.
-In particular, we examine to what extent and how student achievement is affected, and how students and teachers respond to these conflicts in terms of dropout or turnover, and other mobility patterns.
+Throughout recent decades, several slums scattered across the city have been dominated by heavily-armed drug gangs, which have used the territory to sell drugs and hide from police (Silva et al. (2008), Misse (1999)).
+Local violence skyrockets when gangs decide to fight each other.
+Slums are the conflicts epicenter, where risks of life can reach civil war records.
+Our objective in this paper is to understand whether and how these conflicts affect young children attending the municipal schools located in the proximities of conflict areas.
+In particular, we examine how student achievement is affected, how students